MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 ms.author: mhart
 manager: shellyha
 ---

 # Data sources

-Dynamics 365 Customer Insights lets you bring together data from many sources:
+Dynamics 365 Customer Insights lets you use your data from a wide range of data sources.

-- Transactional sources
-- Observational sources
-- Behavioral sources
-- Other sources

-You can bring in data to Dynamics 365 Customer Insights by using the 20-plus out-of-the-box connectors that we make available for sources such as Dynamics 365, Azure SQL Database, and Azure Blob storage.
+You can bring in data to Customer Insights by one of the many out-of-the-box connectors that are available for sources such as Dynamics 365 apps, Azure SQL databases, and Azure Blob storage.
 Even if you don’t find a suitable out-of-the-box connector for your source, you can export the data from your source as a CSV file and import it to Customer Insights with the CSV connector.

-To import data to Customer Insights, create a data source on the **Data sources** page.
-We recommend that you have multiple data sources because this allows you to have different refresh schedules and credentials for each of them.

 ## Bring your data into Customer Insights

-> [!IMPORTANT]
+> [!NOTE]
 > Currently, on-premises data sources are not supported in Customer Insights.

-### Step 1 (mandatory): Create a new data source
+### Create a new data source

 Follow these steps to load data into Customer Insights: